 Wineries, Wineries, Wineries: There are many, many wineries around this area awaiting exploration (See wineries link below).

 Food: Lots of great places for coffees,lunch or dinner.
-Try lunch atThe Grocery Store, the Sail Inn Cafe, the Bretzel or the Station House.
-For Dinner, try the Station House, or either of the Hotels in town for a great country pub meal.
-BP Roadhouse does fabulous home cooked meals, fish and chips and rolls etc and is open late.
+Try lunch atThe Grocery Store, the the Cafe at the Pub across from the IGA, the Happy Bull or Go Fish and Chips.
+For Dinner, try some Indian at Chutney, or either of the Hotels in town for a great country pub meal.
+United Roadhouse does fabulous home cooked meals, fish and chips and rolls etc and is open late.
 Try something yummy for the award winning Mount Barker Bakery- open breakfast and lunch NOTE: Being a small country town, you may find limited evening options on the quieter days of the week.
 We suggest that you always contact the establishment direct to confirm opening days and hours.

 The Old Police Station Museum: Built by convict labour in 1868.
 A Courthouse was added in 1919 and the main police duties were to have horses ready for the mail coach from Perth to Albany.
 They also patrolled as far as Esperance on horseback and performed censes duties, weather reporting and mail deliveries When visiting the Museum today, you will see artifacts from local residents, as well as history from itís days as a one teacher school.
 Old wagons, machinery and buildings also feature.
 Open weekends, public holidays and school holidays, and other times by appointment.
 Children under 12 are free.

 The Mount Barker Visitor Centre can be contacted on 9851 1163 or see the link at the bottom of this page!

 Denmark River: Peaceful and tranquil, ideal picnic spot, or the perfect spot to enjoy something awesome from the multi award winning Denmark Bakery.